-- (i) Cash and cash equivalents and short-term investments are measured in the statement of financial position at fair value.
-Their carrying values approximate fair value due to the relatively short term to maturity of these instruments. - (ii) The financial instruments measured at fair value held within each investment are classified according to a hierarchy which includes three levels, reflecting the reliability of the inputs involved in the fair value determination.
+- (i) The carrying value of cash and cash equivalents, short-term investments, accounts receivable, accounts payable and accrued liabilities approximate fair value due to their short term nature.
+These financial instruments are classified as level 2 in the fair value hierarchy as, while prices are available, there is no active market for these instruments. - (ii) The financial instruments measured at fair value held within each investment are classified according to a hierarchy which includes three levels, reflecting the reliability of the inputs involved in the fair value determination.
 The different levels are defined as follows: - Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices) - Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-The classification of the University's instruments is indicated in Note 5.
+The classification of the University's instruments is indicated in Note 4.

-13. Accumulated surplus
+12. Accumulated surplus